 If the employee’s fuel is fully expensed by the business, a further fuel benefit tax is applied.
 Where the cost of business fuel is reimbursed to the employee, a mileage log is required.

-What Is Classed As A Company Car?
+What Is A Company Car?

 A company car is given to an employee as part of their job role and often doubles up as a benefit when used privately.
 If the employee uses the car privately, including commuting, a Benefit in Kind (BIK) charge is applied as ‘cash equivalent value’ onto the employee’s taxable earnings.

 The Benefit In Kind charge is calculated as follows:

 List Price of Car x Multiplier % (based on CO2 Emissions)

 If the employee reclaims the cost of the business mileage, a mileage log is required.
 If the business pays for all of the fuel, an additional fuel benefit charge is generated.
 A Road Fuel Scale Charge is also applied to counteract the proportion of VAT that the business is reclaiming on fuel used privately.
 The charge in 2018/19 is;

 £22,100 x Multiplier % (based on CO2 Emissions)